 Retail CBDCs are typically intended for general use by everyone.
 It’s a digital form of cash that can be stored in a digital wallet and spent as you’d like, typically through peer-to-peer (P2P), consumer, or merchant payments.

-Wholesale CBDCs are only for financial institutions.
+Wholesale CBDCs are only for financial institutions and represent a new form of money in the evolving financial ecosystem.
 They are used to try to modernize transactions between banks.

 mCBDC Bridges and Interoperability Models